lovett/notifier/README.md

 **group**: A keyword used to color-coordinate related messages.
-Notifier has built-in styling for the following values: computer, email, phone, web, reminder, calendar, sysdown, sysup, chore, education, financial, timer.
+Notifier has built-in styling for the following values: computer, email, web, reminder, calendar, sysdown, sysup, chore, financial, timer.

 **localId**: A semi-unique identifier.
 Multiple messages can share the same localId to allow newer ones to replace older ones (for example, a